10 min. reading

 2. The Fireplace Dilemma

-A common architectural challenge is a fireplace positioned closer to one corner of the room.
-Attempting to force a symmetrical arrangement around an asymmetrical fireplace draws attention to the flaw.
+A typical architectural problem is that we place a fireplace near a smaller corner of the room.
+An attempt to do something quite symmetrical with an asymmetrical fireplace draws attention to the flaw.

 -

-The Extended Mantel: If the fireplace is to the left, consider a floating hearth or mantel that extends significantly to the right, bridging the gap.
+The Extended Mantel: If you have a fireplace at the left, then you might want to create a floating hearth or mantel which extends very far to the right to span the gap.

 -

-The Counter-Weight: Place a built-in bookshelf or a heavy credenza in the larger void next to the fireplace.
-This creates a balanced wall elevation where the fireplace is the heavy left anchor and the bookshelf is the heavy right anchor.
+The Counter-Weight: Put a bookshelf or a heavy credenza next to the fireplace in the larger void.
+This allows for an even height of the wall, with the fireplace being the heavy left anchor and the bookshelf the heavy right anchor.

 3. Rugs as Dynamic Zones